Prediction of dynamical systems from time-delayed measurements with self-intersections: Preliminaries

 \subsection{Singular values}

 Let $\psi \colon \R^m \to \R^k$ be a linear map and let $A$ be the matrix of $\psi$.
-It is a classical fact that the following numbers are equal: the dimension of the image of $\psi$; $k$ minus the dimension of the kernel of $\psi$; the maximal number of linearly independent columns of $A$; the maximal number of linearly independent rows of $A$.
+It is a classical fact that the following numbers are equal: the dimension of the image of $\psi$; the difference between $k$ and the dimension of the kernel of $\psi$; the maximal number of linearly independent columns of $A$; the maximal number of linearly independent rows of $A$.
 This common value is called the \emph{rank} of $A$ and is denoted by $\rank A $.

 For $p \in \{1, \ldots, k\}$ let $\sigma_p(A)$ (we also use the symbol $\sigma_p(\psi)$) be the $p$-th largest \emph{singular value} of $A$, i.e.~the $p$-th largest square root of an eigenvalue of the matrix $A^*A$.
-The following fact is standard (see e.g.~\cite [Lemma 14.2]{Rob11}).
+The following fact is standard (see e.g.~\cite[Lemma 14.2]{Rob11}).

 \begin{lem} The rank of a matrix equals the number of its non-zero singular values. \end{lem}

 We will also use the following lemma, proved as \cite[Lemma~4.2]{SYC91} (see also \cite[Lemma~14.3]{Rob11}).